cxnturi0n/traffic-analyzer/README.md

 Several valuable insights can be derived from this system, like for example:

-- Display the visual representation of road geometries on a map, providing the option to filter roads based on their IDs.
+- *Display the visual representation of road geometries on a map, providing the option to filter roads based on their IDs*.
-- Identify the least congested roads during specific time intervals on weekends.
+- *Identify the least congested roads during specific time intervals on weekends.*
-- Visualize the top-n roads with the highest speeds on Sundays.
+- *Visualize the top-n roads with the highest speeds on Sundays.*
-- Illustrate the probability distribution of speeds during the COVID-19 pandemic.
+- *Illustrate the probability distribution of speeds during the COVID-19 pandemic.*
-- Present the probability distribution of vehicle counts for specific roads.
+- *Present the probability distribution of vehicle counts for specific roads.*
-- ...
+- *...*

 Here is an image representing the software components involved: